IMMM-SFA/tell/paper/paper.md

 and scalable way. `tell` takes time series meteorological data at one-hour resolution as input and uses the temporal variations in weather to project hourly time-series of total electricity demand.
-The core predictions in `tell` are based on a series of multilayer perceptron (MLP) models that relate historical meteorology to coincident BA-scale hourly loads for 54 independent BAs.
+The core predictions in `tell` are based on a series of multilayer perceptron (MLP) models that relate historical meteorology to coincident BA-scale hourly loads for 54 independent BAs [@scikit-learn].
 The BA load projections are first disaggregated to the county-level and then summed and scaled to match the annual state-level total electricity demands projected by the U.S. version of the Global Change Analysis Model (GCAM-USA) [@iyer2017; @binsted2022].
 GCAM-USA is designed to capture the long-term co-evolution of energy, water, land, and economic systems.
 This approach